garethltm/obsibrain/sc900/Entitlement Management.md

 - an identity governance feature that enables organizations to manage the identity & access lifecycle at scale. [[Entitlement Management]] automates access request workflows, access assignments, reviews & expiration
 1. Users may not know what access they should have, & even if they do, they might have difficulty locating the right individuals to approve it.
-2. When users find & receive access to a resource, they may hold on ac
+2. When users find & receive access to a resource, they may hold on to access longer than is required for business purposes.
+3. Managing access for external users

+[[Entitlement Management]] includes the following capabilities to address these challenges
+1. Delegate the creation of access packages to non-administrators.
+These access packages contain resources